elhaddajiOtmane/codesource_in_one_file/README.md

     With the Docker image built, you can now run the container.
 Adjust the volume paths to match your project structure:

     ```sh
-    docker run -e START_PATH=/data -e OUTPUT_FILE_PATH=/data/combined.js -v <path/to/your/js/files>:/data spellsourcecauldron
+    docker run -e START_PATH=/data -e OUTPUT_FILE_PATH=/data/combined.js -v <path/to/your/js/files>:/data codesource_in_one_file
     ```

 ## Usage

-The primary function of SpellSourceCauldron is to search through a specified directory for JavaScript files, concatenating their contents into a single file.
+The primary function of codesource_in_one_file  is to search through a specified directory for JavaScript files, concatenating their contents into a single file.
 This is particularly useful for preparing scripts for certain types of deployment or analysis.

 To customize the paths and behavior, modify the environment variables `START_PATH` and `OUTPUT_FILE_PATH` in the Docker run command accordingly.